© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Enclosure on the west side of the Erme valley below Stalldown is a scheduled monument protected by Historic England under reference 1012767.
 View the official record →

-Enclosure on the west side of the Erme valley below Stalldown is a prehistoric monument located in Devon, England.
+Enclosure on the west side of the Erme valley below Stalldown is a prehistoric field system and settlement enclosure located in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012767.

 Enclosure on the west side of the Erme valley below Stalldown is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012767.